 · Intensive program 5 days per week.

-· Treatment for persons with moderate to severe levels of mental illness, substance use, or co-occurring disorders.
+· Treatment for persons with moderate to severe levels of mental illness, substance use, including prescription drug

 · Group therapy and educational.

 · Provides opportunities to learn and use independent living skills and to enhance social and interpersonal skills within a work-ordered day and in a supportive and normalizing program structure and environment.

 · The program is organized through 4 activity areas: Clerical Services Unit, Food Services Unit, Retail Unit, CORE Unit.

 · Serves adults with mental illness and/or substance use disorders, including prescription drug abuse, and children who are Seriously Emotionally Disturbed (SED) or at risk of SED.

 · Service monitoring

 · Hospital discharge planning